RoganDawes/P4wnP1_aloa/README.md

 next to each action.
 Hitting the button permanently deletes the respective TriggerAction set, without further confirmation**

-At this point we could safely delete our TriggerAction from the "TriggerActions" tab (!!not from the load dialog!!).
+At this point we could safely delete our TriggerAction from the "TriggerActions" tab (!!not with the trash button from one of the load dialogs!!).

-With the TriggerAction deleted, nothing happens if we detach and re-attach P4wnP1 from the USB host.
+With the TriggerAction deleted from the active ones, nothing happens if we detach and re-attach P4wnP1 from the USB host.

+Anyways, the stored TriggerAction set `tutorial1` will persists reboots and could be reloaded at anytime.

-The stored TriggerAction set persists reboots.
-Instead of reloading the TriggerAction set from with the webclient, we test the CLI.
+Instead of reloading the TriggerAction set from with the webclient, we try to accomplish that using the CLI client.

 Lets take a quick look into the help screen of the `template deploy` sub-command: